postlight/generate-i18n-types/README.md

   errors:
     invalidUsers: 'The following people could not be invited: {{invalidUsers}}'
 ```
- Then generates the string types for the `stringTypesPath` file
+ Then generates the enum types for the `stringTypesPath` file

 ```typescript
 /* tslint:disable */